KRISTEN BRANCH, Founder

 I teach branding as a meaning-making discipline, distinct from marketing.
 At its best, a brand creates emotional bonds between people and organizations, movements, businesses, and products.
 It guides and shapes behavior, establishes recognition, and becomes valued and valuable by facilitating achievement of ambitions, large and small.
 Marketing asks how we reach people.
 Brand asks who we are, what we stand for, and why that matters.
 One distributes.
 The other defines.
 A strong brand strategy functions as an organization’s root system, the living pathways that inform leadership, marketing, product development, communication, design, and advertising.
 Everything orients from it.
 Both disciplines are essential, but they require different thinking, skills, and frameworks.
 In sport, this distinction matters most.
 Athletes, teams, leagues, sponsors, and media properties operate as meaning enterprises.
 While performance and activity generate attention, their enduring value is shaped by what they represent.
 Students are taught to build, govern, and sustain that meaning as a deliberate strategic practice.

 I believe everyone has the capacity to be both an artist and a designer, a perspective that is distinctive in sport management education and one I believe is urgently needed.
 Artists express meaning through a medium that influences culture on a micro and/or macro level.
-Designers apply creativity to solve complex problems within real-world constraints.
+Designers apply creativity to address complex issues within real-world constraints.
 These are not opposing instincts; they are complementary capacities.
 Teaching sport management students to think like artists and designers is not a creative indulgence.
 It is the foundation of the strategic and cultural thinking the industry now demands.
 As AI continues to reshape industry and the nature of work itself, cultivating this dual capacity in students is not just valuable.
 It is urgent.

 I model this duality through my own practice.
 My research advances original theoretical frameworks, the Emotive Movement Theory of Talent Brands and the Sovereignty Brand System™, contributions that reflect genuinely new thinking in the field.
 Innovation is not a teaching method.
 It is a disposition.
 And it is one I bring into the classroom alongside the frameworks, the briefs, the pitches, and the critiques.